1EnK/quil-manager/README.md

 ```

  2. Select the options following the below steps:
-    - Option 1: Deploy Quilibrium Node (Only run once)
+    - Select `1` to Deploy Quilibrium Node (Only run once)
-    - Option 2: Verify the configurations and settings.
+    - Select `2` to verify the configurations and settings.
 Compare the output with the expected output in the [Options & Features](#options--features) section.
-    - Option 4: Install qclient and grpcurl
+    - Select `4` to Install qclient and grpcurl
-    - Option 5: Start the Quilibrium Node and run for the first time to generate the .config folder.
+    - Select `5` to start the Quilibrium Node and run for the first time to generate the .config folder.
-    - (Optional) Option 3: Modify the .config.yml file.
+    - (Optional) Select `3` to Modify the .config.yml file.
     - (Optional) Reboot the server to apply the ufw changes with 'sudo reboot'
-    - Option 5: Start the Quilibrium Node
+    - Select `5` to start the Quilibrium Node
-    - When `REPAIR` is generated in the `.config` folder, sync the Quilibrium Node with Option 9.
+    - When `REPAIR` is generated in the `.config` folder, sync the Quilibrium Node with `option 9`.
-    - (Optional) Backup the Quilibrium Node when `keys.yml` is fully generated (no longer showing `null`) with Option 10.
+    - (Optional) Backup the Quilibrium Node when `keys.yml` is fully generated (no longer showing `null`) with `option 10`.

 ## Options & Features
  1. **Deploy Quilibrium Node (Only run once)**